maksat607/kuleshov-auth/README.md

 Usage

-To use the UserTrait in your User model:
+To use the AuthService in your User model:

 use Maksatsaparbekov\KuleshovAuth\Traits\UserTrait;

 class User extends Authenticatable
 {
-    use UserTrait;
+    use AuthService;
 }